kubernetes-sigs/metrics-server/README.md

 ## Have a question?

-Before posting it an issue, first checkout [Frequently Asked Questions].
+Before posting it an issue, first checkout [Frequently Asked Questions] and [Known Issues].

 ## Community, discussion, contribution, and support